devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 Complete the steps outlined above by creating a GitHub Actions workflow to deploy the JWT Pizza frontend whenever a change is pushed to the main branch.

-Once JWT Pizza is live on your domain, go to the [AutoGrader](https://cs329.cs.byu.edu) and submit your work for the deliverable.
+Once JWT Pizza is live on your domain, go to the [Canvas assignment](https://byu.instructure.com) and submit your work for the deliverable.

 ### Rubric